'Who told you that one paints with colors? One makes use of color, but one paints with emotions' Jean Baptiste Corot

 PUBLICOLOR Benefit Committee

-Gillian C. Rose: Environmental Design, from Parsons School of Design: is a Canadian transplant, whose interior design and color science consultancy emanated in NYC, and now calls Los Angelas, home.
+Gillian C. Rose: Environmental Design, from Parsons School of Design: is a Canadian transplant, whose interior design and color science consultancy began in NYC, and is now calls Los Angelas, her home.

-An accredited member of the International Association of Color/ Design Consultants North America, Gillian uses the psychological and physiological impact of color on the human experience to bring exceptional creativity and tailored design to each project, irregardless of their size.
+An accredited member of the International Association of Color/ Design Consultants North America, Gillian uses the psychological and physiological impact of color on our psyches, to create peace & harmony from within.

-Past multiphase clients include, Boston Convention & Exhibition Center; a palace on London's Kensington Palace Gardens; rebranding of The Barbizon Hotel into luxury condominiums, NY, NY; Research Departments within Weill Cornell Medicine, NY, NY; Nasher Art Museum at Duke University, Raleigh Durham, NC; and an integral part of the Museum of Modern Art, Re-Design NY, NY.
+Large scale multifunction projects include, Boston Convention & Exhibition Center; a palace on London's Kensington Palace Gardens; rebranding The Barbizon Hotel into luxury condominiums, NY, NY; Research Departments within Weill Cornell Medicine, NY, NY; Nasher Art Museum @ Duke University, Raleigh Durham, NC; Re-Design of Museum of Modern Art, NY, NY.
+Low Income Housing, Bronx, NY